 - Want additional resources and support?

 In Wyoming, sexual assault is when someone subjects another person to any unwanted sexual contact or threats including rape and attempted rape.
 Usually sexual assault occurs when someone touches any part of another person’s body in a sexual way, even through clothes, without that person’s consent.
-See definition of sexual contact (this link will take you to the statute).
+Click here for the statutory definition of sexual contact.

 Perpetrators use different levels of force to commit sexual assault that may include causing submission, coercion or manipulation.
 Specific areas of sexual assault may include: